pingcap/docs/br/br-usage-backup.md

 > **Note:**
 >
 > - If the key is lost, the backup data cannot be restored to the cluster.
 > - The encryption feature needs to be used on BR tools and TiDB clusters v5.3.0 or later versions.
-The encrypted backup data cannot be restored on clusters ealier than v5.3.0.
+The encrypted backup data cannot be restored on clusters earlier than v5.3.0.

-### Encrypte backup data when backing up to Amazon S3
+### Encrypt backup data when backing up to Amazon S3

 BR supports server-side encryption (SSE) when backing up data to S3.
-In this scenario, you can use AWS KMS keys you have created to encrypte data.
+In this scenario, you can use AWS KMS keys you have created to encrypt data.
 For details, see [BR S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption).

 ## Backup performance and impact